antonvsdata/ninni/README.md

 Ninni is a data visualization web app designed for representing results from scientific studies.

-The main focus is in representing effects of variables (e.g. drugs) or association between variables (e.g. drug interaction) on another variable (e.g. mortality, risk of arrhytmia)
+The main focus is in representing effects (odds-ratio, fold change or correlation) of variables (e.g. drugs) or association between variables (e.g. drug interaction) on another variable (e.g. mortality, risk of arrhytmia)

 Ninni uses [Shiny](https://shiny.rstudio.com).
 Ninni's data is stored in a [PostgreSQL](https://www.postgresql.org/) database.

-Complete R scripts for the web app as well as SQL files for the database along with documentation are provided.
+To install prerequisite software, view `docs/SETUP.txt`

 Ninni currently has following interactive plots available:
 + Clustered heatmaps